Planet of Adventure: Pnume

-The insect-like Pnume are the original inhabitants of Tschai, with a history that goes back ten million years.
+The insect-like Pnume are the original inhabitants of Tschai, with a history that goes back seven million years.
 They view the invaders as welcome additions to the pageantry on their world stage.
 They were forced underground by the coming of the more powerful species.

 Phung

 Related to the Pnume are the Phung, solitary sentient predators with bizarre habits.
 The antics of a Phung feature early on in each of the first three books.

 Wankh (or Wannek)

 The amphibious Wankh (or Wannek) are comparatively recent arrivals and had warred with the Dirdir in the past, but subsided into an uneasy peace due to their relative military parity.